grofit/electron/docs/tutorial/quick-start.md

 ```bash
 $ ./Electron.app/Contents/MacOS/Electron your-app/
 ```

+## Further Development
+The next logical step is to start adding your own scripts and dependencies to the page, so for example if you were to want to add `jquery` as a dependency you could install it via npm and access it via `var query = require("jquery");` or you could have the file locally and access it via `var jquery = require("./path/to/jquery");` either way would work.

 `Electron.app` here is part of the Electron's release package, you can download it from [here](https://github.com/atom/electron/releases).